bvieira/sv4git/README.md

 #### Run as git command

-if `git-sv` is configured on your path, you can use it like a git command
+If `git-sv` is configured on your path, you can use it like a git command:

 ```bash
 git sv